oxsecurity/megalinter/README.md

 <!-- installation-section-start -->
 ## Installation

+### Assisted installation

+Just run `npx mega-linter-runner@beta --install` at the root of your repository and answer questions, it will generate ready to use configuration files for Mega-Linter :)

+_This function is in beta version_

+### Manual installation

 The following instructions examples are using to latest Mega-Linter stable version (**V4** , always corresponding to the [latest release](https://github.com/nvuillam/mega-linter/releases))